GoogleChrome/web.dev/content/secure/cross-origin-resource-sharing/index.md

 [JSONP](https://stackoverflow.com/questions/2067472/what-is-jsonp-all-about),
 but **Cross-Origin Resource Sharing (CORS)** fixes this in a standard way.

-Enabling **CORS** lets the server tells the browser it's permitted to use an additional origin.
+Enabling **CORS** lets the server tell the browser it's permitted to use an additional origin.

 # How does a resource request work on the web?